jungx098/QtPass/README.md

 * Starting without a correctly set password-store folder gives weird results in the tree view
 * On Mac OS X only the gpgtools MacGPG2 version works with passphrase or PIN
+* To install on Mac OS drag QtPass.app to /Applications, which effectively registers (lsregister) the runtime environment (eg. path)

 Planned features
 ----------------